-The unit enables students to analyse approaches to group work, multi-disciplinary teamwork and organisational learning and to demonstrate skills required for professional practice within a diverse range of groups and settings.
-This unit will have a project designed to link the unit content with a particular issue or organisational context.
+The unit will enable students to analyse approaches to group work, multi-disciplinary teamwork and organisational learning and to demonstrate skills required for professional practice within a diverse range of groups and settings.
+This unit has a group project designed to link unit content with a particular issue or organisational context.

 On completion of this unit, students will be able to:

-- Demonstrate a working knowledge of theoretical and practical issues in working with groups and teams.
+- Demonstrate a working knowledge of theoretical and practical issues of working with groups

-- Demonstrate team building skills in order to build a supportive learning environment in an organisational setting and interprofessional context.
+- Demonstrate team building skills in order to build a supportive learning environment in an organisational setting.